Subscribe to our blog

-People who succeed at raising capital do three things very well:
+People who understand how to find investors and succeed at raising capital do three things very well:

 Persistence and resilience are key traits of a successful entrepreneur.
 When you’re raising capital, you will likely get more rejections than signed term sheets.
 That’s why you have to nurture your ability to bounce back from rejection.